To share your species occurrence records via a data resource on the NBN Atlas we require two files:

 NBN Atlas Occurrence Record Upload Template (csv)

-NBN Atlas Occurrence Record Upload Guide (pdf and html)
+NBN Atlas Occurrence Record Upload Guide (HTML)

 Please email data@nbnatlas.org if you have any questions regarding submitting records or the use of Darwin Core terms.